vijit-kala/vijit-kala/README.md

 ### Currently a CS Undergrad.

 - 🔭 I’m currently working on - `A personal project`.
-- 🌱 I’m currently learning - `DSA & Full-stack Development`.
+- 🌱 I’m currently learning - `DSAt`.
-- 👯 Open to Collaborate on Web Dev and Leetcode grinds.
+- 👯 Open to Collaborate on Problem Solving and Leetcode grinds.
-- 🗒️ Plans for 2021: Getting good at Web Dev.
+- 🗒️ Plans for 2021: Getting good at ML.
 - 💼 Actively Seeking internship opportunities.
 - ⚡ Hobbies: I like to solve problems using math or code and if I'm not solving problems you'll find me studying astronomy, watching anime or reading books/manga :P.
 - 💬 Fun fact: A programmer is not a PC repairman.